Kim Chang-ryong

-Kim Chang-ryong (July 18, 1920 – January 30, 1956) was a high-ranking officer in the Republic of Korea Army, the head of the Korean Counter Intelligence Corps, and South Korean President Syngman Rhee's most trusted right-hand man.
-He was assassinated in 1956 by army colleagues.
+Kim Chang-ryong (July 18, 1920 – January 30, 1956) was a Japanese collaborator, high-ranking officer in the Republic of Korea Army, the head of the Korean Counterintelligence Corps, and South Korean President Syngman Rhee's most trusted right-hand man.
+He was assassinated in 1956 by colleagues from the army.

 Early life

 He was born in 1920 to a poor peasant family in Kinya-gun, Kankyōnan Province, Korea, Empire of Japan.
 Like many other young Koreans, he joined the Imperial Japanese Army in Manchukuo.
 At first serving in the military police, he soon became a reputed detective whose job was to uncover moles in the Japanese intelligence service and to hunt communists.

-In 1941, Kim cunningly assumed the appearance of a beggar to get close to Wang Gunlai (王近禮), an infamous Chinese spymaster.
+In 1941, Kim cunningly assumed the appearance of a beggar to get close to Wang Jinli (王近禮), an infamous Chinese spymaster.
 After gaining the latter's trust by having himself intentionally arrested several times in the process, he was able to gather intelligence allowing the Japanese military to neutralize a spy network of about 60 agents from the Soviet Union.